 Unlike similar content management systems and web tools available out there, Joomla has a set of tools designed specifically for website optimization.
+With so many choices available, its not hard to find the perfect joomla seo plugin that works for your needs.
 Bear in mind that this is not something that can be accomplished and mastered overnight and the optimization itself can prove itself to be somewhat expensive.
 This is why it may be a good choice to consult a professional before diving head first into search engine optimization, some practices are easy to handle, but some will require first-hand knowledge and experience on the subject.

 1. Choosing the right type of server

 Before you start fiddling around the serial configurations, check if the server you’re using is suitable for hosting a Joomla-based website.
 Using a Mac on an IIS Windows server can only result in lost equipment and the fear that the rewrite modules just won’t work well with the URL rewriting becomes a reality when installing and configuring Joomla.
 This is why choosing the right server is so important and Joomla generally works best on an Apache webserver with a mod_rewrite module integrated beforehand.

 Sitemaps are used by to update search engines whenever you add new content to your website.
 The most important thing about sitemaps is to keep them up to date with your website structure, because and old sitemap cannot truthfully represent the current organization of your menu items.
 One of the best and the simplest way of creating a sitemap is to use an extension called XMap.
 This tool takes only second to create an XML sitemap in a matter of seconds.
 All there is to do is to submit it to Google’s and Bing’s search consoles.